-14 Project Name Tenant Based Rental Assistance
+l· Project Name Tenant Based Rental Assistance

 Target Area

 Goals Supported Prevent and End Homelessness

 Needs Addressed Chronic Homelessness

-Funding HOME: \$5,011,607.12
+Funding HOME: \$1 million

-These funds will be used for expanding the supply, affordability, and availability of decent, safe, sanitary, and affordable housing for very low-and low-income families.
-Funding reflects carryover from previous fiscal
+Description These funds will be used for expanding the supply, affordability, and availability of decent, safe, sanitary, and affordable housing for very low- and low-income individuals and families.
+Funding reflects carryover from previous fiscal year.

-Description year.

-Target Date 09/30/2017
+Target Date 09/30/2018

 Estimate the Number and Types of Families that will Benefit from the Proposed Activities

 Location Description City-wide

 Planned Activities

 15 Project Name Rapid Re-housing

 Target Area

 Goals Supported Prevent and End Homelessness

 Needs Addressed Chronic Homelessness

-Funding ESG: \$1,143,735.67
+Funding ESG: \$457,494.40

-ESG funds will be used to pay security deposits, first month's rent and

-Description short term rental subsidies in accordance with HUD and ESG guidelines.
+Description ESG funds will be used to pay security deposits, first month's rent and short term rental subsidies in accordance with HUD and ESG guidelines.

-Target Date 09/30/2017
+Target Date 09/30/2018

-Estimate the Number and 1,067 households

-Types of Families that will

-Benefit from the Proposed
+Estimate the Number and Types of Families that will Benefit from the Proposed Activities Approximately 400 households would benefit from first month's rent and security deposit assistance.

-Activities

 Location Description City-wide

-Planned Activities

--
+Planned Activities Payment of first month's rent and security deposit to landlords on behalf of eligible ESG program participants.